jsjoeio/100-days-twilio-twitter/logs.md

 Finished pset4 for MIT 6.00.1x

 Also started @wesbos Advanced React and I have to say, I'm super jazzed after the first module.
 Sounds like I'm gonna learn a lot 😄

+### Day 63: 10/15/201
+Made good progress on pset5 for MIT 6.00.1x

+Hoping to finish the course this month 🤞🏼